The Big Time (novel): Reception

 Algis Budrys praised The Big Time (which he categorized as a play, not a novel) as evidence that Leiber was the only science fiction writer of his generation "who as a matter of course and conviction saw through the mores and circumstances which are now proving nonviable not only in commercial literature but in what we can call life as well", and a precursor to Roger Zelazny and Samuel R. Delany.
 In February 1968 he named the book the "Best Thing All Year".
 In 2012, it was selected for inclusion in the Library of America's two-volume compilation American Science Fiction: Nine Classic Novels of the 1950s.

-Influences
+Legacy

-Leiber's short story "Try and Change the Past", also from 1958, is set in the same universe.
-It features a New York man just recruited by the Snakes going AWOL and trying to change his own past, in which he was murdered by his wife, finding out that the universe resists all his efforts and is "conserving reality", and finally not having any choice but to go back to fight in the Time War.
+Leiber followed up The Big Time with seven short stories set in the same universe: